Cybersecurity

 Cybercrime Alert

-In a common version of this scam, a cybercriminal creates an email account that appears to be from one of the government’s actual suppliers.
+In a common version of the Business Email Compromise scheme, a cybercriminal creates an email account that appears to be from one of the government’s actual suppliers.
 Using this email, the cybercriminal instructs the government to change payment instructions, steering the funds to a fraudulent bank account.

 This page provides resources you can use to increase awareness, report a scam, and strengthen your government against cybercrime.